Shhsvri/BIOF045-NGS_Analysis/lectures/Day1_IntroShell/lessons/06_introR-syntax-and-data-structures.md

 number <- x + y
 ```

----
-**Exercises**

-1. Try changing the value of the variable `x` to 5.
-What happens to `number`?
-2. Now try changing the value of variable `y` to contain the value 10.
-What do you need to do, to update the variable `number`?

----

 ### Tips on variable names
 Variables can be given almost any name, such as `x`, `current_temperature`, or
 `subject_id`.
 However, there are some rules / suggestions you should keep in mind: